Design For Assembly – Prevention of Solder Bridging in High Density Interconnect PCB Components

 This step is particular to Altium Designer.
 It may or may not be available in other CAD packages.

 In most footprints, a special solder paste pad is not used.
-The solder paste opening is usually defined by expansion of the copper land, either negative, positive or zero.
-Zero expansion is the Altium Designer default. .
+The solder paste opening is usually defined by paste mask expansion of the copper land, either negative, positive or zero.
+Zero expansion is the Altium Designer default.
 (Zero expansion = same size as the copper pad.)
-To use a solder paste pad, you have to set this expansion of the copper land to be negative.
-Enough so that the expansion of the pad results in a smaller opening than the exposed copper area.
+To use a solder paste pad, you have to set this paste mask expansion of the copper land to be negative.
+Enough so that the paste mask expansion of the pad results in a smaller solder paste opening than the special solder paste pad.
+This forces the solder paste pad to be the controlling factor, thus overriding the paste mask expansion.

 Colors: Red is copper land and tan is solder paste pad.